 Shoulder Season Sarge

-During the first three weeks of November Sarge and I took advantage of the dry and unseasonably warm weather and got out as much as possible, including three more rockpile romps and knocking off twenty of twenty-five G3 peaks for the month.
+During the first three weeks of November, Sarge and I took advantage of the dry and unseasonably warm weather and got out as much as possible, including three more rockpile romps on his march to 100, and knocking off twenty of twenty-five November G3 peaks for myself.

 Sarge on an old skidder road which is off trail that cuts off a switchback about halfway up the mountain.
 Sarge on the summit tower